hamzanadeveloper/ReactNativePush-Native/README.md

 git clone https://github.com/hamzanadeveloper/ReactNativePush-Native.git
 ```
 Requirements:
 - Android/iOS device connected to machine via USB.
-If you'd like to use a simulator, look [here](https://facebook.github.io/react-native/docs/running-on-simulator-ios)
+If you would like to use a simulator, look [here](https://facebook.github.io/react-native/docs/running-on-simulator-ios)
 - A project on the [Firebase Console](https://console.firebase.google.com/) (for the *server key* and the *senderID*)
 - Enrollment in the [Apple Developer Program](https://developer.apple.com/programs/) (for *authorization keys* and *certificates* - needed for iOS notifications)
   - Generate [APN certificates and keys](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/establishing_a_certificate-based_connection_to_apns)